On successful completion of the course students should be able

 To design and analyse quantum algorithms.

-To implement and run quantum algorithms in the Qiskit open-source software development kit for IBM Q quantum processors.
+To implement and run quantum algorithms in the Qiskit open-source software development kit.

 - Computability and complexity